-During the operational phase, E&S risks and impacts will be mitigated through the following measures:

-- Ensure Site Safety where pavement markings on access to the office compound are visible; - Provision of security measures e.g., fence and security guards to deter wandered individuals or unwanted persons from entering the compound unnecessarily; - Site restoration to ensure there is proper landscaping within the office compound.
+- 116. During the operational phase, E&S risks and impacts will be mitigated through the following measures; - Ensure Site Safety where pavement markings on access to the office compound are visible; - Provision of security measures e.g., fence and security guards to deter wandered individuals or unwanted persons from entering the compound unnecessarily; - Site restoration to ensure there is proper landscaping within the office compound.
 When vegetations become hazardous to site lines, they must be removed or trimmed; - Implementing, monitoring and reporting of GRM.

-Table 6: Mitigation Table
+Table 7: Mitigation Matrix Table

 ENVIRONMENTAL ISSUES / POTENTIAL ENVIRONMENTAL IMPACT PROPOSED MITIGATION MEASURE OR ENHANCEMENT MEASURE IMPLEMENTING LOCATION ESTIMATED MITIGATION COSTS EXECUTING AGENCY SUPERVISING AGENCY DESIGN/PRECONSTRUCTION STAGE Road traffic safety (to and from the construction site) Traffic Management Plan (TMP) shall show details of key routes, site entry and exit layout and personnel protective equipment to be worn by workers (e.g. high visibility vests).
-Location related to works Minimal (requirement of bidding documents) Contractor SIART PMU- Supervision Engineer The TMP should consider that the transport of material or equipment to and from the work site may likely impact normal pedestrian and vehicle traffic or pose an increased safety hazard, consideration should be given to moving these items during off-peak times.
+Location related to works Minimal (requirement of bidding documents) Contractor SIART PMU- Engineer The TMP should consider that the transport of material or equipment to and from the work site may likely impact normal pedestrian and vehicle traffic or pose an increased safety hazard, consideration should be given to moving these items during off-peak times.
 Building and safety design Technical/engineering design include solutions to mitigate risks of natural disasters such as earthquake, cyclone (strong winds) control and climate resilience.
 Design will ensure that there is proper catchment drain for storm water.
-Entire building and the location related to works Minimal (part of standard design practice) Contractor PMU- Supervision Engineer Health and Safety The bid documents will require the Contractor to have in place and comply with an OHS management system.
-The OHS Standards to be adopted to include those of Australia, Canada, New Zealand, the European Union, and the United States of America, which are referred to in the WB Group EHS Guidelines.
+Entire building and the location related to works Minimal (part of standard design practice) Contractor SIART PMU- Engineer Health and Safety The bid documents will require the Contractor to have in place and comply with an OHS management system.
+The Australia OHS Standard will be adopted for this subproject it is one of the standards that is referred to in the WB Group EHS Guidelines.
 The Contractor shall ensure that all staff or workers are inducted, trained and in compliance with OHS Standards at all times.
 The Contractor shall be responsible for monitoring of OHS Standards management and compliance.
-The Contractor shall: • Prepare OHS plan as part of CESMP; • Conduct Induction training for Contractor personnel; Location related to works Minimal (requirement of bidding documents and standard construction practices).
+The Contractor shall: • Prepare OHS plan as part of CESMP; • Conduct Induction training for Contractor personnel; • Sign Code of Conduct (if instructed) for Contractor, and other personnel; and Location related to works Minimal (requirement of bidding documents and standard construction practices).
 Contractor SIART PMU- E&S Officer